mungpeter/Structure-Based_docking/README.md

 **Prepare ligand library for Glide docking**

 - from Schoridnger/2016-03+, the _'-r 1'_ flag is decrepated.
 Before, it controls the ring conformation "add input ring conformation if available".
-18.08.22 added property filter to remove useless compds, although it might not be that useful if you can see the reactive motifs and PAINS features.
+18.08.22 added property filter to remove useless compds (known **reactives** and **PAINS**). while removing known reactives (acyl chloride, aldehyde, etc) is useful for fragment-like library, there are very few reactives in lead-like and drug-like libraries.

+- This setup will use [OPLS3e force field](https://doi.org/10.1021/acs.jctc.8b01026) to generate the 3D structure for the input ligand.
+Use the universal SDF.gz format.
+It generates one(1) most preferred charged state/tautomer for each ligand at pH=7.2 +/- 0.3, becuase most screening are against targets in the [cytosol (pH~7.2)](https://doi.org/10.1042/bj2500001) or blood/extraceullar domain (pH~7.4).
+For targets in [specialized organelles](https://doi.org/10.1152/physiologyonline.2002.17.1.1) (peroxisome, mitocondria, lysosome, etc) that have lower pH, a new set of ligands with charged state/tautomer appropiate for that pH should be generated.
+It also generates the stereoismers, tho it is recommended to use input with pre-defined chiral centers available.

-- Also, PAINS patterns are "dirty" and can flag down okay compounds as false positive.
-I now do not recommend doing a PAINS pre-filtering.
+- Athough removing PAIN compounds is a good idea, the SMARTS patterns used in the substructure recognition are greedily "dirty"[1](https://doi.org/10.1021/acs.jcim.6b00465) [2](https://doi.org/10.1021/acschembio.7b00903) [3](https://blogs.sciencemag.org/pipeline/archives/2018/08/06/pains-filters-in-the-real-world) and can flag down okay compounds as false positives.
+This has happened to the lead compound in [Dyrk1A type-II inhibitor project](https://doi.org/10.1016/j.ejmech.2018.08.007), which turns out it is a false positive.
+Though I now do not recommend doing a PAINS pre-filtering, it is better to understand the key features [1](https://doi.org/10.1021/jm901137j) [2](https://www.nature.com/news/chemistry-chemical-con-artists-foil-drug-discovery-1.15991) and pick out potential PAINS by eye in the hit-pick stage, then suggest watching these guys out during testing in orthogonal assays.

 ```
 time ${SCHRODINGER}/ligprep -WAIT -LOCAL \